 Adds a new Key to the process dictionary, associated with the value Val, and returns undefined.
 If Key exists, the old value is deleted and replaced by Val, and the function returns the old value.
+The average time complexity for the current implementation of this function is O(1) and the worst case time complexity is O(N), where N is the number of items in the process dictionary.
 Example: